jhaiduce/advect1d/README.md

 # Advect1d

-Advect1d is a 1-D advection code, used for advecting solar wind data from the ACE spacecraft to the bow shock at Earth.
+Advect1d is a 1-D advection code, used for advecting solar wind data from L1 to Earth.

 ## Getting started